 As a grad student, finding enough funding can impact your present and future.
-Grad PLUS Loans are an option that can help you afford tuition and fees for your education and get through the academic year.
+A Graduate PLUS loan is an option that can help you afford tuition and fees for your education and get through the academic year.

 Grad PLUS Loans are offered by the U.S. Department of Education for graduate and professional students.
 They are also known as Direct PLUS Loans as they’re part of the federal Direct loan program.
 Since Grad PLUS loans are federal, they qualify for benefits such as loan forgiveness and income-based repayment.
 They also have fixed interest rates and flexible Grad PLUS loan limits.

 But when taking out any student loan, you’ll want to fully understand what you’re getting yourself into.
 Below is everything you need to know about Grad PLUS Loans.